getpelican/pelican-plugins/Readme.rst

 Mbox Reader               Generate articles automatically via email, given a path to a Unix mbox

+Multi Neighbors           Adds a list of newer articles and a list of older articles to every article's context.

 Multi parts posts         Allows you to write multi-part posts

 Neighbor articles         Adds ``next_article`` (newer) and ``prev_article`` (older) variables to the article's context